xiic/PyTado/README.md

 The following code will use the `refresh_token` file to save the refresh-token after login, and load the refresh-token if you create the Tado interface class again.

-If the file doesn't exists, the webbrowser is started and the device authentication url is automatically opened.
+If the file doesn't exists, the web browser is started and the device authentication url is automatically opened.
 You can activate the device in the browser.
-When you restart the program, the refresh-token is reused and no webbrowser will be opened.
+When you restart the program, the refresh-token is reused and no web browser will be opened.

 ```python
 import webbrowser   # only needed for direct web browser access